natnqweb/Arduino-uno-R3-LcdKeypadShield/README.md

-# Arduino-uno-R3-LcdKeypadShield
+# lcd keypadshield version 1.0.0
-library to manage arduino uno r3 lcdkeypadshield
+very basic keypadshield for arduino uno library easy to customize for yourself